Food Anxiety and Social Events

 • Lack of control: Dining out often involves losing one’s autonomy over food choices.
 They may not like what’s on the menu or question what the meals were made with.
 And when they’re invited to a potluck or private party, the array of unknown foods can further increase anxiety.

-• Etiquette implications: A guest with food anxiety may feel concerned about hurting the host’s feelings.
-In many cultures, declining the food a host provides is seen as rude.
-And worrying about this perception can work to increase anxiety already being experienced.
+• Etiquette implications: A guest with food anxiety may worry about hurting the host’s feelings.
+In many cultures, declining the food a host provides is seen as rude, and worrying about this perception can increase the anxiety already experienced.

 • Indecision: People with food anxiety may worry about eating something that might cause discomfort or anxiety.
 There may not be anything on the menu that looks good to them.
 This can lead to indecision, which can lead to further social anxiety.